gabafo1/alx-system_engineering-devops/0x01-shell_permissions/README.md

 # Add Execute Permission Script

 This script is a simple way to add execute permission to the owner of a file named "hello" on a Unix-like system.

+# Add Execute and Read Permissions to File

+This repository contains a simple script that demonstrates how to add execute permission to the owner and group owner, and read permission to other users, for a file named `hello`.